-The ME2000 is a new model in the ME Series family.
-It offers a cost-effective alternative to the ME2012 while still providing the same features.
+The ME2000 offers a cost-effective alternative to the ME2012 while still providing the same features.
 This model has a slightly smaller height, but otherwise has the same footprint as the other ME Series inverters.
 The ME2000 uses wire leads to connect the AC wires and can be wired in a single in-single out configuration, as well as a single in-dual out configuration (-15B & -20B).
 The following steps are basic guidelines for installing and connecting the AC wiring into and out of the inverter.
 Refer to Table 2-4 to determine your AC wiring configurations before beginning.